yyutong/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-UniSave detects an error in the entered order.
+The user enters an invalid order.
     * 1a1.
+UniSave detects the error and displays an error message to the user.
+    * 1a2.
 UniSave requests for the correct order.
-    * 1a2.
-User enters a valid order.
     * 1a3.
-UniSave sorts the expense list in specified order by time.
-    * 1a4.
-UniSave displays the new sorted expense list.
-    * Use case ends.
+User re-enters the command.
+Step 1a1 and 1a2 are repeated until the user enters a valid order.

 **Use case: Sort expenses by amount**